ULL-ESIT-PL-2425/parser-left-side-crguezl/README.md

 - We used the workspaces option `npm publish -ws` to publish all the packages

     The `prepublishOnly` script in the `package.json` file of the packages runs `npm run build`:
-- See the branch [crguezl](https://github.com/ULL-ESIT-PL/babel-left-side-npm-test/tree/crguezl) of the repo https://github.com/ULL-ESIT-PL/babel-left-side-npm-test/tree/crguezl to see an example of use of the published packages.
+- See the branch [crguezl](https://github.com/ULL-ESIT-PL/babel-left-side-npm-test/tree/crguezl) of the repo repo https://github.com/ULL-ESIT-PL/babel-left-side-npm-test/tree/crguezl used to test that the published npm packages work.
+You will see there an example of use of the published packages.

 ### All tests